We are not afraid to stand up for you

 Licenses and Boards: The Rules Are Stricter There

-If you are licensed in Georgia, maybe you are a teacher, real estate broker, pilot, or pharmacist, a DUI charge could trigger more than a court fine.
-Boards often have their own review processes.
+If you are licensed in Georgia (maybe you are a teacher, real estate broker, pilot, or pharmacist), a DUI charge could trigger more than a court fine.
+Many boards have their own review processes.
 Sometimes they act fast.
 Other times, they wait for the criminal case to finish.
-But either way, they expect disclosure.
+Requirements vary by board, profession, and the nature of the charge, but most expect disclosure.

 • A request for a substance evaluation